 Keep it simple

 Your initial pitch should be simple and focused: just a presentation of your idea or concept and any additional supporting material that you think is needed – but – don’t just pitch an idea, pitch physical material.
 If you can’t shoot a pilot, shoot a short teaser to help people see your vision, make posters for the show, or some sort of gimmick.
-Producers and Execs are more willing to invest in something tangible than an idea on a piece of paper.
+Producers and Execs are way more willing to invest in something tangible than an idea on a ragged piece of paper.
+Slick professional materials are the goal.

-You don’t need to develop a complete series “bible” to submit a program proposal.
-Whatever best illustrates your idea to us is the golden ticket.
+While I am often contracted to write professional pitch bibles, you don’t need to develop a complete series “bible” to submit a program proposal.
+Whatever best illustrates your idea could be your the golden ticket.

 Sell it!
 Tell the producers/Execs why is this show perfect fit for their production company/network.
 (This is where your research comes in)